top of page

 • you may not fully understand something

-Good therapists welcome respectful feedback and recognise that therapy works best when there is openness on both sides.
+A good therapist should welcome respectful feedback and understand that therapy works best when there is openness on both sides.

 7. Don’t Judge Yourself for Finding Therapy Emotional